PreEmptive logo

 • JavaScript (JSDefender): Scrambles and transforms front-end logic to prevent browser-based tampering and source theft.

 Secure your code before it ships.
-With PreEmptive’s advanced obfuscation and tamper detection built into your SDLC, you can move fast without leaving your application exposed.
-Request a free trial and see how PreEmptive helps keep your apps protected.
+With PreEmptive’s advanced obfuscation and tamper detection built into your SDLC, you can move fast without exposing your application.
+Request a free trial and see how PreEmptive helps protect your apps.

 Frequently asked questions (FAQs) about code obfuscation